itohio/EasyRobot/pkg/core/math/tensor/SPEC.md

 func (t *Tensor) AddTo(other *Tensor, dst *Tensor) *Tensor

 // MulTo: result = t * other (element-wise)
+// If dst is nil, creates new tensor
-func (t *Tensor) MulTo(other *Tensor, dst *Tensor) *Tensor
+// If dst is provided, uses it (must match shape) func (t *Tensor) MulTo(other *Tensor, dst *Tensor) *Tensor
 ```